nickjedwards/dotfiles/README.md

 ### Wallpaper

-**Note:** A wallpaper is required for Hyprpaper and Rofi to appear correctly.
+**Note:** A wallpaper is required for Hyprpaper, Rofi and Swaylock to appear correctly.

 ```bash
 ln -sf ~/.config/wallpapers/astronaut.png ~/.config/wallpaper